 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read our disclosure policy.

 I want to share one of my favorite childhood comfort foods with you.
 Knoephla Soup is simply the best.
-It is of German origin and a Swabian classic dish.
-This Knoephla Soup recipe comes from the heart of my Grandmother’s kitchen and I hope Doris can impart a bit of that love on your family.
+It has German-Russian roots and has become a North Dakota classic, but I know it as a North Dakota favorite.
+This Knoephla Soup recipe comes from the heart of my grandmother’s kitchen and I hope Doris can impart a bit of that love to your family.

-Knoephla soup is one of those recipes that both tastes delicious and brings me back to childhood.
+Knoephla soup is one of those dishes that tastes delicious and brings me back to childhood.
 If you don’t know what knoephla soup is, you are in for a treat.
-If you do, this recipe is really a great from-scratch take on the classic German recipe that you know, love, and is part of our knoephla soup series.
-Try out this rich, buttery, creamy traditional German soup today and make some Knoephla soup!
+If you do, this recipe is a great from-scratch take on the classic German recipe that you know and love, and is part of our knoephla soup series.
+Try this rich, buttery, creamy North Dakota classic today and make some knoephla soup!

 It is a chicken-based dumpling soup that has cream, butter, and a few different vegetables.
 Typically, you will find potatoes, carrots, and celery in the soup.
-Then, there are the dumplings, which make it Knoephla Soup.
+Then there are the dumplings, which are what make it knoephla soup.
 We previously wrote about the origins and history of German Knöpfle dumplings and this soup, so that can give you a good historical context.

 If I were to plainly describe it, I would say it is a fat-filled, creamy, dumpling soup.
-Knoephla soup is hearty, tasty, and hits many comfort food check boxes.
+Knoephla soup is hearty, tasty, and hits many comfort food checkboxes.
 This is not a light recipe, although some changes could be made to lighten it up a bit.
-None of those changes I would recommend. 😉
+I wouldn’t recommend any of them. 😉

 Memories of Knoephla Soup

 I cooked this soup with my grandmother, Doris, and remember being a young kid trying to help her make this soup.
-Food can bring people to a time-place and this brings me to my grandma’s kitchen in the early 1980s.
+Food can bring people back to a time and place, and this brings me to my grandma’s kitchen in the early 1980s.
 I can imagine the first time I cooked this with her and visualize everything about their kitchen in Enderlin, North Dakota.

-Not only does this recipe bring me closer to my loved ones that are no longer here, but I think it provides a connection with my heritage and the world.
+Not only does this recipe bring me closer to my loved ones who are no longer here, but I think it provides a connection with my heritage and the world.
 I am celebrating a dish that my ancestors made.
-Other people in my region are doing the same thing.
-When make knoephla, I feel like I am creating connections with my heritage and I hope I can share some of those feelings with you.
+Other people in my region are preserving and sharing these same food traditions.
+When I make knoephla, I feel like I am creating connections with my heritage and I hope I can share some of those feelings with you.

-Me sharing this recipe with you maybe will inspire you to make it and we can have that connection.
+Maybe sharing this recipe with you will inspire you to make it and we can have that connection.
 Just you, me, and Doris sharing this bond through food.
 No matter our backgrounds and how different we think we are, food is something we all share.
 A great dish can bring unlikely people together.
-Who knows.
-Perhaps, our bond will extend to your family when they taste this lovely soup.
+Who knows?
+Perhaps our bond will extend to your family when they taste this lovely soup.

-We just got done sharing our Chicken Stock recipe and I would recommend using this, or a similar, recipe to make the best soup.
+We recently shared our Chicken Stock recipe and I would recommend using this or a similar recipe to make the best soup.
 I also understand that this could take some time and the boxed chicken stock is a reasonable substitute.
-If you do substitute your chicken stock, remember that your final product will be reflective of the ingredients you choose.
+If you do substitute store-bought chicken stock, remember that your final product will reflect the ingredients you choose.
 If you pick a higher quality store-bought chicken stock, you are going to have a better soup.

 The dumpling recipe is relatively straightforward and requires only a few ingredients.
 These can be made while your potatoes and veggies are cooking.
 In my instructions, I roll them out, but I gotta tell you my occasional cheat.
-I will mix the ingredients in the bowl and instead of rolling them out, I will take a small spoon and when the time is appropriate, just spoon them up and dump them in the soup.
+I will mix the ingredients in the bowl and instead of rolling them out, I will take a small spoon and, when it is time to add the dumplings, just spoon up small portions and drop them into the soup.

-This only saves a few minutes and there are a few drawbacks.
+This only saves a few minutes, and there are a few drawbacks.
 Since I am adding the dumplings over a longer interval, I do get some inconsistent cook times.
-Additionally, the size of the dumplings isn’t uniform which can have an impact on both cooking time and how big they are.
+Additionally, the size of the dumplings isn’t uniform, which can affect how evenly they cook.

-To be safe, just roll out your dumplings, but in the future just keep these small timesavers in your pocket for thought.
+To be safe, just roll out your dumplings, but keep this little time-saving shortcut in mind for the future.

 Sometimes I think about making this soup and then just putting it in the fridge overnight because the leftovers are THAT good.
-I think what happens is that the flour from the dumplings sort of invades the rest of the soup and you get this super nice, thick dumpling soup.
+I think what happens is that the flour from the dumplings gradually thickens the rest of the soup and you get this super nice, thick dumpling soup.
 I absolutely adore knoephla soup leftovers and wouldn’t even consider making this soup without an expectation that I am making enough for leftovers.

-- Using homemade chicken stock will give the best results, but boxed works well, as well.
+- Using homemade chicken stock will give the best results, but boxed stock works well too.

-- If you are running short on time, you can shorten the cooking process by not rolling out the dough and using a spoon to quickly make the dumplings.
+- If you are running short on time, you can shorten the prep by not rolling out the dough and using a spoon to quickly make the dumplings.
 I recommend rolling, but I do this shortcut occasionally.

 - Frozen dumplings would be fine for saving time, but homemade is better!